PCWCFA/crypto_valuations_public/README.md

 Excel.

 #### Version 1.1
-V1.1 will add support for digitalcoinprice.com for protocols and chains currently not listed on defillama.
-Ex: VEChain, Cardano, and Polkadot.
-V1.1 will also fold the currently separate project defillama_and_cmc_slugs so that they write into crypto_valuations.xlsx's data qualification lists.
-It will save the user from having to import the reference data.
+V1.1 was repurposed that a) the previously separate projects for reference data are now part of the crypto_valuations project and b) all listings on both Coinmarketcap and Defillama are now listed in crypto_valuations.xlsx.

+### Version 1.2
+As noted in What's New in V1.1, there is a very small cross section between Coinmarketcap and Defillama listing, so that means the end goal of providing basic valuations for all listed coins is not yet achieved, so the next version will be to source more TVLs.

-#### Version 1.2
+#### Version 1.3
-V1.2 will add additional metrics such as protocol revenue if I can find sources that can be parsed or queried.
+V1.3 will add additional metrics such as protocol revenue if I can find sources that can be parsed or queried.
 TVL is inert if no one is transacting while revenue and net income indicate usage and efficiency, respectively.
 See https://messari.io/article/state-of-compound-q3-2021?utm_source=newsletter&utm_medium=middle&utm_campaign=state-of-compound-q3 for an example why metrics should go beyond TVL.